 The Association designates those reserves that have been set aside for uses that prevent them, in the judgement of the Board, from being regarded as part of the free reserves of the Association.
-The Association has two designated reserves as follows:

 Renewal reserve

 The Association designates reserves relating to the renewal of furniture and equipment used communally within rented schemes.
 Annual charges are made, based on a percentage of the original cost of the furniture and equipment.
 Actual expenditure is charged to the Income and Expenditure account with the transfer to/from the reserve being the difference between expenditure and the charges due.
 Funds held on behalf of leaseholders are shown under leaseholder's maintenance provision in creditors due after more than one year.